aman-gitrepo/SparkCourse/PySparkConcepts.md

 * **Accumulator in spark**
 	*  used to aggregate the information of particular collection
 	*  normally used for stats about the job
-	*  executor writed accumulator values and are not supposed read same whereas it is a responsibility of driver
+	*  executor writes accumulator values and are not supposed read same whereas it is a responsibility of driver

 * **Broadcast variable in spark**
 	* read only variables